explore-ml-iemk/Onboarding/README.md

 # Webinar
-10th August 2019 , 5pm IST
+10th August 2019 , 5pm IST.
 Link to be updated.
 Watch this space for more info.